faetefilho/artificial-intelligence-portfolio-of-small-projects/README.md

 ## Embedded Software (STM32):
 - [PWM peripheral](/portfolio/embedded-software/timer_PWM_LED): Dimmer of onboard microcontroller LED using PWM output on pin PD12 of Discovery board.
 - [GPIO peripheral](/portfolio/embedded-software/christmas-tree): Core header files for for stm32, gpio driver header files, and gpio driver APIs are built from scratch.
 Later on, they are tested with a simple application to toggle all 4 LEDs connected to port D.
+- [Interrupt configuration for GPIO](/portfolio/embedded-software/interrupt-with-gpio): From scratch configuration of GPIO and interrupt service request drivers, header files, and API to control LEDs behavior with on board push button.

 ## Other Resources:
 - [Python Pandas/Numpy Cheat Sheet](/portfolio/python-numpy-pandas-cheatsheet/python-numpy-pandas-cheatsheet.ipynb): Selection of interesting tools and tricks.
 By no means comprehensive but a good way to refresh concepts.